ark-aces/aces-service-docs/source/includes/_interfaces.md

 and return an equally flexible range of result data for contract executions.

-To simplify integration of services into a common Marketplace, the ACES Service API defines several Service Interfaces to control presentational aspects of different types of contracts.
+To simplify integration of services into a common Marketplace, the ACES Service API defines several Contract Interfaces to control presentational aspects of different types of contracts.

 These interfaces tell consumers the semantic meaning of certain sets of contract request and response parameters, so they can be rendered or controlled differently in the Marketplace or other UI applications.

-We expect to add more Services Interfaces as more blockchains are integrated and different types of contracts are defined.
+We expect to add more Contract Interfaces as more blockchains are integrated and different types of contracts are defined.
 Some examples may include interfaces such as `fileUpload`, `multiFileUpload`, `expirable`, etc...